 “It’s not a program where we’re talking about theory through rose-colored glasses,” says Shannon, “It’s let’s get some actual work done.
 Let’s do a real project.”

-To learn more about what to expect from the Designing Learning Certificate program, listen to the complete podcast of my Q&A with Shannon Tipton.
+To learn more about what to expect from the Instructional Design Certificate program, listen to the complete podcast of my Q&A with Shannon Tipton.